seefourr/diamondrails/README.md

 - It is currently impossible to turn corners or go uphill/downhill while travelling on any modded rails.
   - Instead, use vanilla powered rails to slow minecarts down before turning corners, and use vanilla powered rails to go uphill.
 Go downhill using normal/powered rails so you don't go flying off the track.
 - Ideally, tracks should be straight and flat.
-- The rails are actually not as expensive as you might think, as a couple Diamond/Enhanced rails can give a minecart enough momentum for hundreds of blocks, or thousands for Netherite rails.
+- The rails are actually not as expensive as you might think, as a couple diamond/enhanced diamond rails can give a minecart enough momentum for hundreds of blocks, or thousands for netherite rails.

 ## Potential future additions